SAFER barrier

 The SAFER barrier also lessens damage to the car itself, thereby reducing repair costs.
 After its introduction in 2002, nearly every oval track on the IndyCar and NASCAR circuits had the device installed by 2005.
 Road and street tracks apply SAFER barriers on high-speed cornering sections where space is limited.

-The SAFER Barrier and its developers have won several awards within the racing and engineering community, including the Louis Schwitzer Award, Pocono Raceway Bill France, Sr. Award of Excellence, NASCAR Bill France Jr. Award of Excellence, R&D 100 Award, SEMA Motorsports Engineering Award, GM Racing Pioneer Award, Autosport Pioneering and Innovation Award.
+It was designed by a team of engineers at Midwest Roadside Safety Facility at University of Nebraska–Lincoln.
+It was developed from 1998 to 2002, and first installed at Indianapolis Motor Speedway in May 2002.
+The SAFER Barrier and its developers have won several awards within the racing and engineering community, including the Louis Schwitzer Award, Pocono Raceway Bill France Sr. Award of Excellence, NASCAR Bill France Jr. Award of Excellence, R&D 100 Award, SEMA Motorsports Engineering Award, GM Racing Pioneer Award, Autosport Pioneering and Innovation Award.
 Dean Sicking received the National Science and Technology Medal from President George W. Bush, in part due to his work on the SAFER Barrier and on other roadside safety devices.